imgly/pesdk-web-integrations/integrations/getty-images/README.md

-# Getty Library SDK
+# Getty Images Library SDK

-This plugin helps to integrate Getty Images API into PhotoEditor SDK.
+The Getty Images Library SDK lets your users easily search, license and edit stock photos from Getty's creative and editorial libraries.

+Users can find and license images through an easy to use search interface without leaving your application or website.
+Export the licensed images to your application for further processing whether you are powering content creation or graphic design.

 ## Prerequisite